 Applying the fur was probably my favorite part of the process, they came to life so quickly after that.
 It was extremely messy though, our apartment had fluffy bits in every corner!
 I’m still finding it everywhere!

 Our friends loved Babs and Archie and we got great reactions at all the bars we went to.
 We spent half the night posing for photos!
-They were great fun to wear, although a bit cumbersome for the packed bars and pretty warm (it was 82 degrees in California on Halloween!) but definitely worth it.
+The Sloth couple costume was great fun to wear, although a bit cumbersome for the packed bars and pretty warm (it was 82 degrees in California on Halloween!) but definitely worth it.

 Making the Basic Head